 As you can see from my review of the pot, there is a control panel with buttons and an LCD screen.
 This is used to tell the cooker what you want to be cooked and how.
 Still, if you’re just starting, I recommend trying tested recipes like plain rice or potatoes to get used to the features and understand the pressure cooking system.

-I also recommend allowing the pot to work with the default settings that are already loaded via the Smart Programs (the DUO has 13 pre-set programs).
+I also recommend allowing the pot to work with the default settings that are already loaded via the Smart Programs (the Instant Pot Duo has 13 pre-set programs).
 And, once you get more comfortable around it, you can start playing with the settings and making more advanced dishes.

 - Easy to understand and use

 - You can cook faster and more complex dishes

 - Available in three sizes (for all types of homes)

 - Ideal for beginners (it has pre-programmed settings)

 - Easy to clean and most elements are dishwasher safe